-Sophisticated Spear Phishing: Customized Phishing Attacks
+Sophisticated Spear Phishing: Personalized Phishing Attacks

 Our Phishing Intelligence team noticed that sophisticated phishing attacks are more likely to occur these days targeting corporate employees and their contacts in their email addresses.
 This is commonly known as Spear Phishing is needed.